ArielDomchik/Lambda-and-API-Gateway-Deployment-with-Terraform-and-Jenkins/README.md

     Create a Jenkins pipeline project with the following stages:

     Build: zip the Lambda function code
-    Provision S3 Bucket and Lambda: create an S3 bucket, upload the Lambda code, create a Lambda function and IAM role Provision API Gateway: create an API Gateway and integration with the Lambda function
+    Copy The Artifacts between the agents (Using stash and unstash) Provision S3 Bucket and Lambda: create an S3 bucket, upload the Lambda code, create a Lambda function and IAM role Provision API Gateway: create an API Gateway and integration with the Lambda function